 3What are the odds

-As you can see, this side bet is more likely to lose than to win and the odds of the hole card being a non-10 card are even higher if the player holds one or more 10-point cards.
+As you can see, this side bet is more likely to lose than to win, and the odds of the hole card being a non-10 are even higher if the player holds one or more 10-point cards.
 For this reason, blackjack players are advised to avoid buying Insurance unless, of course, they are skilled card counters.

 - Multi Hand Blackjack